truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/UpdateScreensSCALE.md

 * Update options

 The screen displays the **Current Train** and a link to more information on the current train.
 **Check for Updates Daily and Download if Available** sets SCALE to check the update server daily for updates on the specified train.
 When selected, the system automatically downloads an update if one is available.
 The refresh <span class="material-icons">refresh</span> button refreshes the information displayed on the screen.

-The upgrade operation pane only displays When the system detects an update.
+The upgrade operation pane only displays when the system detects an update.
 It includes the upgrade operation information with the current release and available update release versions.

-If the current train is not a production release the screen includes a notification.
+If the current train is not a production release, the screen includes a notification.

 Finally, the screen includes three buttons if an update is detected: **Download Updates**, **Apply Pending Updates**, and **Install Manual Update File**.
 If not detected, only the option to manually install an update file displays.

 {{< trueimage src="/images/SCALE/23.10/SystemUpdateScreenAvailableUpdate.png" alt="System Update Upgrade Available" id="1: System Update Upgrade Available" >}}

 **Download Updates** downloads the update file detected by the system.

-**Apply Pending Update** opens the **[Save configuration settings from this machine before updating](#save-configuration-settings-window)** window before starting the automatic installation process for the downloaded update file.
+**Apply Pending Update** opens the **[Save configuration settings from this machine before updating?](#save-configuration-settings-window)** window before starting the automatic installation process for the downloaded update file.

-**Install Manual Update File** also opens the **Save configuration settings from this machine before updating** window, then opens the **[Manual Update](#manual-update-screen)** window.
+**Install Manual Update File** also opens the **Save configuration settings from this machine before updating?** window, then opens the **[Manual Update](#manual-update-screen)** window.

 ## Save Configuration Settings Window
-The **Save configuration settings from this machine before updating** window displays after clicking **Apply Pending Update** or **Install Manual Update File**.
+The **Save configuration settings from this machine before updating?** window displays after clicking **Apply Pending Update** or **Install Manual Update File**.

 {{< trueimage src="/images/SCALE/23.10/SaveConfigSettingsWindow.png" alt="Save Configuration Settings" id="2: Save Configuration Settings" >}}

 Always select **Include Password Secret Seed** before you click **Save Configuration**.
 **Save Configuration** downloads the system configuration file to your system.
 Keep the configuration file in a safe place that is regularly backed up.

 ## Manual Update Screen